Top 10 obscene Spanish expressions – fun for the whole family!

 Literally: “I pass it through the lining of my balls.”

 Makes no sense, but whatever.
 (Can I buy a nice ball-liner at Zara Man, perhaps?)

 I hope you liked this article – it was pretty fun to write.

 And like I said, these sort of expressions are a lot more common than you might expect.

 What are your favorite Spanish expressions?
 Obscene or otherwise – let me know right here in the comments!

 P.S.
 Seems I’ve created quite a stir on some expat Facebook groups lately with some of my generalizations.
 Any time somebody sees one of my articles online and just assumes (for no reason whatsoever) that I don’t speak Spanish I just wanna whip them with my C2-level certificate from Instituto Cervantes and tell them that I cago on their puta madre… ¡Hostia!
 Now I can point those hopeless wastes of oxygen to this article, too.
 Not that it’ll help.
 Trolls gonna troll.

 P.P.S.
-Wonderful reader Julio has pointed out that “tirar los tejos” refers to a children’s game, and he’s right.
+Wonderful reader Julio has pointed out that “tirar los tejos”, mentioned above, refers to a children’s game, and he’s right.
 I was thinking it was the same as “tejas” all this time.
 And I was wrong.
 Thanks for clarifying, Julio!